 Is it possible to create adventure?

 Adventure isn’t something that just happens to us—it’s something we can seek out.
-In fact, adventure won’t ever happen at all unless we purposefully reach out beyond what we can be sure of.
+In fact, adventure won’t ever happen unless we purposefully reach out beyond what we can already be sure of.
 We have to choose to go into the unknown.
 It’s not inviting danger—it’s inviting something that’s beyond our current experience.

 I have great memories of many physical adventures—and also of the sense of adventure in joining and finding my way in groups, of the adventure of starting, running, and eventually selling my business, of learning new words and languages, and of being in the moment with someone and finding exactly what I wanted to say appear on the tip of my tongue without having thought about about it at all.